Ngatyah/Ngatyah/README.md

 <h2 align="left">Hi 👋!
-My name is Ngatyah and I'm a Backend Developer, from Kenya</h2>
+My name is 👑Ngatyah and I'm a Backend Developer, from Kenya</h2>

 ###